-We are currently in the New York metro market.
-Additional markets will be added in 2022.
+We are currently in the New York metro market with plans to expand to additional markets.

 How do you know Re:Dish is better for the environment than single-use disposables?

 Reuse is always better for the environment compared to single-use disposables.
 An independent lifecycle assessment by Michigan-based RSS analyzed the environmental impact of Re:Dish containers at multiple use levels and compared them to the environmental impact of manufacturing single-use plastic disposables.
 The findings can be found on Our Impact page and irrefutably reuse wins.

 How are Re:Dish reusables cleaned?

-All containers are washed in our own industrial washing facility and cleaned with environmentally-friendly detergent using EcoLab’s commercial-grade washers, always meeting or exceeding Department of Health regulations.
+All containers are washed in our own industrial washing facility and cleaned with environmentally-friendly detergent using state-of-the-art commercial-grade washers, always meeting or exceeding Department of Health regulations.